An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 Koryo Tours provides both written and verbal instructions to all visitors prior to the visit.
 If you have any questions about these instructions, please consult your tour guides and tour leader.

-We strongly recommend against visiting the mausoleum if you are not prepared or unwilling to follow the regulations associated with the Kumsusan Palace of the Sun.
+We strongly recommend against visiting the mausoleum if you are not prepared or unwilling to follow the regulations associated with visiting Kumsusan Palace of the Sun.

 For the visit: